-The Supplier Deliveries Index increased 11 percentage points to move into strong expansion (or “slower”) territory, indicating longer lead times but helping the composite PMI®.
 Supplier Deliveries is the only ISM® Report On Business® index that is inversed; a reading of above 50 percent indicates slower deliveries, which is typical as the economy improves and customer demand increases.
+Therefore, faster deliveries result in the index decreasing, which has a negative impact on the PMI®.